Distances and times between major towns

 This is an alternative trail on the Pilot or Cowombat Ridge (the proper name given by GEO Australia).
 This provides nice views of The Pilot, before also heading down to Cowombat Flat via the Pilot Creek Firetrail.

 The Snow Gums trailhead is at 7.7 km from the Tin Mine Huts and clearly marked.
 It heads right (west) across a small saddle.

 About 850 m, the Murray River Fire Trail heads N along the Pilot or Cowombat Ridge, but stay on the Snow Gums Trail heading SW along the same ridgeline.
 This had an unreadable sign marking this old firetrail.

 The Snow Gums Trail continues on about 2 km from the Pilot Creek Trailhead along Pilot or Cowombat Ridge.
 This firetrail terminates at a small rocky outcrop with thick surrounding bush.

-I found no water sources allow this trail.
-Following the ridgeline down off trail, the first water of significance was the Murray River itself at the bottom of the valley, approx 5 km of rough offtrail hiking in dense bush.
+I found no water sources along this trail.
+Following the ridgeline down off trail, the first water of significance was the Murray River itself at the bottom of the valley, approx 5 km of rough off trail hiking in dense bush.

 This 17 km historic bridle trail stretches along the Murray River from Tom Groggin to Bunroy Station.
 The walk is steep and challenging at times.
 This trail terminates before exiting the gorge and is also popular with horse riders.

-You rejoin the Murray River near Hermit Ck, the last of the class 3/4 sections is just downstream of the Hermit Ck confluence, maybe one of the most difficult rapids in the gorge.
-Easier shorter mostly class 2 sections could be tackled with a packraft from below this particular rapid.
+You rejoin the Murray River near Hermit Ck, the last of the Grade III/IV sections is just downstream of the Hermit Ck confluence, maybe one of the most difficult rapids in the gorge.
+The easier, shorter, mostly Grade II sections could be tackled with a packraft from below this particular rapid.